 Installing a TV on your own isn’t always as complex as it seems.
 That being said, there are many things that can go wrong, leaving your wall in shambles, or perhaps worse, your costly TV shattered on the ground.

-It’s always important to do your research, and take all the proper precautions before you get started, to avoid extensive damage to your wall, your TV, and your personal safety.
+It’s always important to do your research, and take all the proper precautions before you get started to avoid extensive damage to your wall, TV, and personal safety.
 Don’t risk a disaster - learn how to install a TV without damaging the wall in this simple, step-by-step guide.

 What Tools You’ll Need

-You should have the following tools on hand as you attempt to install a TV without damaging the wall:
+You should have the following tools on hand in order to properly install a TV without damaging the wall: